Connect the client

 and {children}

-tags within src/app/layout.tsx
+tags are wrapped within src/app/layout.tsx

 :